lrug/lrug.org/source/meetings/2014/october/index.html.md

 [Rob Miller](https://robm.me.uk/) says:

 > The Unix command line has been the foundation of how
 > we use computers for over four decades, and has
 > changed surprisingly little in that time.
 I'll look at
 > what it takes to elevate a throwaway one-liner or
 > personal script into a robust and re-usable CLI app,
 > and look at the Ruby techniques that make it easy to
 > be a good Unix citizen.

+{::coverage year="2014" month="october" talk="be-a-good-unix-citizen" /}

 ### Live Coding in the Classroom

 [Sam Aaron](http://sam.aaron.name/) and [Xavier Riley](http://xavierriley.co.uk/) want to code up some music for us:

 > [Sonic Pi](http://sonic-pi.net/) is a Ruby-based live coding music
 > synthesiser designed to help teach both computing
 > and music within schools.
 It uses fast feedback,
 > liveness and studio-quality sound production as a
 > means to engage school children in introductory
 > coding.
 In this talk we will follow the story of
 > Sonic Pi from its the humble beginnings of this
 > project in a single class of school-children coding
 > beeps and bleeps to its current standing as a
 > state-of-the-art live coding system installed by
 > default on all Raspberry Pis  used to live code
 > in a variety of venues from Algoraves to national
 > music venues.
 All towards a simple but deep
 > question - how can we give more people an understanding
 > of what programming is and can do?

+{::coverage year="2014" month="october" talk="live-coding-in-the-classroom" /}

 Pub
 ---